-Chelsey Kruger, RD LD has a BS in Community Medical Dietetics.
-She has a passion for health and enjoys assisting people in leading healthier lifestyles by improving diet, health, and habits.
-Chelsey enjoys running and has completed several half marathons.
-She also enjoys lifting weights and just being active in general.
-In her free time, you will find her taking her two dogs for walks and runs, biking, kayaking, reading, learning new things, cooking and trying new recipes, or spending time with friends and family.
+Chelsey Hegge, RD LD, ACE-CPT has a BS in Community Medical Dietetics.
+She has a passion for health and enjoys assisting people in leading healthier lifestyles by focusing on creating healthy and sustainable long-term habits while incorporating a balanced diet where all foods fit in moderation.
+Chelsey enjoys being active through lifting weights, walking and has completed several half marathons.
+In her free time you will find her trying new recipes, hanging out with friends and family, and spending time outdoors.

 Contact Chelsey Hegge at (507) 287-9335 ext.
 355.